Chung So-sung: Life

-Chung So-sung was born in Bonghwa, Gyeongsangbuk-do, in 1944.
+Chung So-sung was born in Bonghwa, Keishōhoku-dō (North Gyeongsang Province), Korea, Empire of Japan on 11 February 1944.
 He received his bachelor's and master's degrees in French literature from Seoul National University.
 He then received his doctorate in French literature from the University of Grenoble III in France.
-From 1985 until 2009 he was the French literature professor at Dankook University’s college of liberal arts.
-In 1977, when Chung was the French literature professor at Chonnam University’s college of education, he made his literary debut with the publication of his story “Jilju” (질주 Rush) in Hyundae Munhak.
+From 1985 until 2009 he was the French literature professor at Dankook University's college of liberal arts.
+In 1977, when Chung was the French literature professor at Chonnam University's college of education, he made his literary debut with the publication of his story "Jilju" (질주 Rush) in Hyundae Munhak.
 Toward the end of his study abroad in France, he published the novel Cheonnyeoneul naerineun nun (천년을 내리는 눈 The Snow of Thousand Years) in 1983.
 After he published Atene ganeun bae (아테네 가는 배 The Ship Bound for Athens) in early 1985, he won the Dongin Literary Award.
-Hwang Sun-won, who was the judge for the award, has said the following of the story: “It is a great harvest to have gotten this work, which allowed us to profoundly reaffirm the pain of our division to the world.”
+Hwang Sun-won, who was the judge for the award, has said the following of the story: "It is a great harvest to have gotten this work, which allowed us to profoundly reaffirm the pain of our division to the world."